Chick Springs (as the area was once known) was first settled in the early 1800s.

 1965 was a defining year at the Taylors Mill.

 In January, the company was sold to the Burlington Corporation.
 Rumors began to spread, and in July, 1965, came to fruition as the facility closed its doors as the Southern Bleachery and Print Works for the last time.
 The closing of the bleachery had economic effects throughout the community, with many local businesses also closing in the following months and years.
-No major enterprise was ever found to fill the mill’s cavernous halls, and the building sat mostly empty, fading from memory for the better part of 50 years.
+While JPS Automotive and a few other enterprises used the facility over the years, no major enterprise was ever found to fill the mill’s cavernous halls, and the building sat mostly empty, fading from memory for the better part of 50 years.

 Jane Jacobs wasn't talking about us when she wrote that phrase, but she might as well have been.

-Kenneth Walker purchased the first portion of the Taylors Mill in 2006.
-Then, in 2008, he acquired the larger, eastern portion which contains most of the structure.
+Kenneth Walker purchased the property at the front of the Taylors Mill in 2006, consisting of a few outbuildings.
+In 2008, intrigued by the opportunity to provide affordable space, Kenneth acquired the main structure of the Taylors Mill.
 He envisioned renting spaces to small businesses looking for a low-rent options to run their businesses, but didn't foresee the demand among artists and craftsmen for space.
-Kenneth guided the process of redevelopment until the summer of 2015, when he sold the back portion of the Taylors Mill to Caleb Lewis and Greg Cotton, who continue the work of providing space in Taylors.
+Kenneth guided the process of redevelopment until the summer of 2015, when he sold the primary structure of the Taylors Mill to Caleb Lewis who has continued the work of providing space in Taylors.
+The Taylors Mill has continued to add new anchor tenants, including the Southern Bleachery Venue, 13 Stripes Brewery, and The Farehouse.